In the beginning...

 House Bill 97, which became Chapter 49 of the Session Laws of Alaska, 1935, provided provisions for the university including a Board of Regents to replace the Board of Trustees of the College, and defined the duties and powers of the Regents and the President of the University.

 As of January 2011, the Board of Regents has had 145 members.
-The Board has had bankers, politicans and lawyers, but the Board has had schoolteachers, fishermen and miners.
+The Board has had bankers, politicians and lawyers, but the Board has had schoolteachers, fishermen and miners.

-The Board of Regents continues to grow and adapt to an ever changing enviornment, but the purpose has always stayed the same.
+The Board of Regents continues to grow and adapt to an ever changing environment, but the purpose has always stayed the same.
 Develop and advance the University of Alaska.